tweag/python-monorepo-example/2017-08-14-inline-java.md

 ```

 In this example, `text` has type `J ('Class "java.lang.String")` and
-the antiquotation variable `$text` is expected to have type
+the antiquoted variable `$text` is expected to have type
 `java.lang.String`.
 Conversely, we can use `reify`, to create a Haskell value from the
 reference produced by a quasiquotation.